69 million page views

 Mr. Pipes takes pride in having been Borked by Edward Kennedy, called an "Orientalist" by Edward Said, insulted by Lyndon LaRouche, deemed the neo-conservative movement's "leading thinker" by Egypt's Al-Ahram newspaper, and publicly invited to convert by a top Al-Qaeda figure.
 He has also been recognized as one of Harvard University's 100 most influential living graduates and listed in Marquis Who's Who in the World.

 Mr Pipes founded the Middle East Forum in 1994 as a traditional think tank focused on the region and influencing U.S. policy toward it through publications (including the Middle East Quarterly) and media appearances.
-With time, MEF morphed into a "think and activist tank": Campus Watch critiques Middle East studies, Islamist Watch combats non-violent jihadis, the Legal Project protects writers and others who discuss Islamism, and the Washington Project educates the administration and Congress.
+With time, MEF morphed into a "think and activist tank": Campus Watch critiques Middle East studies, Islamist Watch combats non-violent jihadis, Focus on Western Islamism reports on what the mainstream media ignores, and the Washington Project educates the administration and Congress.
 The Israel Victory Project, which calls for a Palestinian defeat, is the Forum's most high-profile campaign.
-The Forum, a non-profit 501c3 organization, has a $5 million annual budget, about one-third of which is devoted to an Education Fund that distributes funds to allies working for similar goals.
+The Forum, a non-profit 501c3 organization, has a $4 million annual budget.

 Biographical articles about Daniel Pipes